 On his day, Howard can be one of the best directors working today, with Apollo 13 exemplifying this.
 The suspense sequences alone work out fantastically and the lack of unnecessary material works well to streamline the film, while the massive amount of attention to detail gives it a level of realism that although may put off viewers looking for a more exciting space romp, I found to be expertly handled and means the special effects of the time still look stellar even today.

 Hanks as Jim Lovell is his usual excellent self and deserves huge praise for adding a touch of humanity to a role that may otherwise feel robotic or sometimes self-centred.
 But due to his abilities he doesn’t.
-It can be hard for a famous face to become a character to the point where the viewer no longer sees the actor, however, Hanks embodies Lovell completely and emphasize with the danger he faces and the pain he feels for not achieving his dream.
+It can be hard for a famous face to become a character to the point where the viewer no longer sees the actor.
+However, Hanks embodies Lovell completely and emphasise with the danger he faces and the pain he feels for not achieving his dream.

 When it comes to the performances, it’s not just Hanks that deserves a mention, Howard seemingly brought out the best in every single actor in the film, from Sinise to Ed Harris, everyone does a fantastic job and everyone seems to fit their character perfectly, especially that of Kevin Bacon, who was more than convincing as the playboy of the group, parachuted onto the team at the last minute and living with the guilt that he may have caused the disaster.